cms-sw/cms-sw.github.io/PRWorkflow.md

 curl https://cmssdt.cern.ch/SDT/code-checks/PR-20633/925/git-diff.patch | patch -p1
 ```

-alternatively, you can use this command to apply these checks against your code changes
+where the URL appropriate for your pull request will be provided by the code quality check in github.
+Alternatively, you can use this command to apply these checks against your code changes

 ```
 scram build code-checks